National Partners

 Sweetwater Sound is renowned among musicians not only for great deals on music gear, but for being remarkably hands-on and personable in our increasingly anonymous digital era.
 Sweetwater knows the value of music in building a community.

 That’s why Sweetwater has decided to play a major role in spreading Make Music across the country.
-Over the last eight years they have spread the word to hundreds of thousands of customers, and have become the driving force behind Make Music Fort Wayne, bringing bands, play-alongs, and family fun to Friemann Square in their Indiana hometown on June 21st.
+Over the last nine years they have spread the word to hundreds of thousands of customers, while starting up local Make Music events locally in Fort Wayne IN.
+The Make Music Alliance thanks Sweetwater for supporting Make Music Day!

 Vic Firth

-The Vic Firth Company, setting the standard for percussion since its inception in 1963, is supporting Flowerpot Music events across dozens of cities for the second time at Make Music Day 2022.
+The Vic Firth Company, setting the standard for percussion since its inception in 1963, is supporting two major Make Music events this year.